darbinreyes/C-src/README.md

 # C source code - reputable references

 Sometimes, I want to know how some C function I am using is actually implemented, for example, the standard C library function `memmove()`.
 This directory contains a collection of open source C code to use as a reference.
 Each directory contains a **Sublime Text project**, which is essential for quickly finding what I'm looking for.

-* TODO -see bottom - decide where to commit - everything is .gitignored to begin with.
+Since I have no need for keeping these in sync with the original repos, these are just straight copies of the code, rather than submodules or forks.

 * Running list of C code that I want to see:
     * Standard C lib.